KevinNatera/ios-loops-lab/README.md

     print("i = \(i)")
     i += 1
 } while i <= 10

+Loop one uses a traditional while loop, whereas loop two uses a repeat loop and while to set the condition.
+These two loops will have the same output because both their condition and the action they execute are the same.

 ```

 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+Break completely stops a loop, whereas continue repeats the loop for its next iteration

+An example of a break is :

+var i = 5

+while (i < 999) {
+print(i)
+i += 1
+break
+}

+An example of a continue is :

+for i in 1...5 {
+if i == 4 {
+continue
+}
+print("i = \(i)")
+}

 ***
 ## Question 17